luka1983/beer_tc/README.md

 If execution is successful, command returns _ok_.
 If not the command fail reason string is returned.

-### Command list
+### Command objects
-_Get_ command is supported for all listed objects while only some can be updated with _set_ command.
+While _get_ command is supported for all listed objects, only some can be updated with _set_ command.

 | object | type      | r/w | value                                            |
 |:------:|-----------|-----|--------------------------------------------------|